VoCoufi/VoCoufi/README.md

 # Backend Developer · DevOps · Technical Writer

-I build CLI tools, MCP servers, and backend systems — mostly in Rust and TypeScript.
+I like turning ideas into real, useful tools — from CLI utilities and MCP servers to backend systems and DevOps workflows.
+I mostly work with Rust, Java, and TypeScript, and I enjoy writing technical documentation that actually helps people.
+Always looking for the next interesting project to build.

 ---